DuaelFr/cec/sites/all/modules/workflow/README.txt

 Be sure to click the Save button to save your settings.

 Now let's tell Drupal which node types should use this workflow.
-Click on Administer -> Site building -> Workflow.
-Let's assign the Draft-Done workflow to the story node type and click Save Workflow Mapping.
+Click on Administer -> Configuration -> Workflow -> Workflow.
+Let's assign the Draft-Done workflow to the article node type and click Save Workflow Mapping.

 Now we could add an action (previously configured using the trigger module).
 Click on the Actions link above your workflow.
 Add the action to the transition.

-Now create a new story by going to Create content -> Story.
+Now create a new article by going to Create content -> article.
 If there is no sign of a workflow interface here, don't panic.
 The interface is only displayed if there is more than one state to which the user can move the node (why bother the user with a form with only one selection?)
-Click Submit to create the story.
+Click Submit to create the article.

 You can see the state the node is in and the history of state changes by clicking on the Workflow tab while viewing a node.